 8. Drive the Ring Road in Iceland

 Iceland is a great destination to go to no matter your age and we’ve seen the twenty-somethings hitch hiking, surviving off of nothing more than the $2 gas station hot dogs and pitching a tent wherever the wind took them that day.
-But in your 30s you can splurge on amazing experiences like a helicopter flight over the Holuhraun eruption, luxury accommodations like the stunning Hotel Ranga and feast on Iceland’s fantastic cuisine.
+But in your 30s you can splurge on amazing experiences like a helicopter flight over glaciers and volcanoes, luxury accommodations like the stunning Hotel Ranga and feast on Iceland’s fantastic cuisine.
 Honestly, after a day of hard core adventures like trekking to the summit of a glacier, wouldn’t you prefer to soothe your tired muscles in a hot tub under the stars before indulging in lobster bisque and filet of lamb?

 Northern Lights tourism is still a relatively new trend, though the Northern Lights themselves are not.
 The Aurora Borealis, and its southern counterpart the Aurora Australis, have been dancing in the Polar Night for at least as long as the Earth is old.
 Over the last two or three years as the sun reaches the peak of its solar cycle, spectacular photos of green, red, purple and sometimes even blue curtains have intrigued people enough to travel to the far north in teeth-chattering temperatures for a chance to witness the phenomena in person.
 Taylor made holidays to Lapland combine Northern Lights tours with other adventure activities from dog sledding to sleeping in an ice hotel.
 It truly is a trip of a lifetime, albeit an expensive one, and worth the splurge.